Takusei/Takusei/README.md

-# Hello, I'm Jaycen! 👋
+# Hello, I'm Jaycen!
+The owner of a cute cat and this repo.

 ## About Me
 I'm a Software Engineer with a passion for building web applications that enhance user experiences.
 Holding a Master's in Information Engineering from Osaka University, I have over three years of experience specializing in full-stack development, with a keen interest in cloud technologies and automated workflows.